dbs-leipzig/gradoop/README.md

 *   See [Foodbroker Repository](https://github.com/dbs-leipzig/foodbroker) if you want to generate your own graphs or implement a custom FileReader to load your own graph format.

+###### SNA

+The SNA example pipeline is used to analyze a social network represented as a graph.
+It consists of multiple steps:

+1. Bulk Load a [LDBC-SNB](https://github.com/ldbc/ldbc_snb_datagen) data set into Gradoop
+2. Identify communities using Label Propagation in Giraph
+3. Summarize Communities as single vertices with count value
+4. Aggregate edges inside a community and between communities to single edges with count value

+The pipeline itself is currently represented by a Hadoop Driver (org.gradoop.biiig.examples.SNAAnalysisDriver).
+Please have a look at the driver for further details on how to implement a pipeline.

 ###### RDF